Banner2.png

 The controller shall use only

 The controller cannot engage processors who are unable to guarantee, with regard to their assigned portion of the processing, compliance with the GDPR and the protection of the data subject's rights.
-This prohibition is perfectly understandable.
+This prohibition is perfectly understandable since the aim of this provision is to ensure a the level of and compliance with data protection regardless of who specifically performs the processing activity.[4]
 Conversely, the controller could reduce the guarantees provided by the GDPR simply by outsourcing parts of the processing that it prefers not to invest in.
 It follows that, before engaging any processor, the controller must carefully check that these requirements are met (see below).

 Processor(s)

-When considering whether or not to entrust the processing of personal data to a particular service provider, controllers should carefully assess whether the service provider in question allows them to exercise a sufficient degree of control, taking into account the nature, scope, context and purposes of processing as well as the potential risks for data subjects.
-A case-by-case analysis remains necessary, however, in order to ascertain the degree of influence each entity effectively has in determining the purposes and means of the processing.
+When considering whether or not to entrust the processing of personal data to a particular processor, controllers should carefully assess whether the processor in question allows them to exercise a sufficient degree of control, taking into account the nature, scope, context and purposes of processing as well as the potential risks for data subjects.
+A case-by-case analysis remains necessary, however, in order to ascertain the degree of influence each entity effectively has in determining the purposes and means of the processing.[6]

 Providing sufficient guarantees

 According to Recital 81 GDPR, the assessment shall be done "in terms of expert knowledge, reliability and resources, to implement technical and organisational measures which will meet the requirements of [the] Regulation, including for the security of processing".
-More precisely, the controller will have to take into “serious consideration” different elements, including the processor’s privacy policies, terms of service, records of processing activities, management and information security policies, reports of external audits as well as recognised international certifications (e.g. ISO 27000 series).
+More precisely, the controller will have to take different elements into “serious consideration”, including the processor’s privacy policies, terms of service, records of processing activities, management and information security policies, reports of external audits, as well as recognised international certifications (e.g. ISO 27000 series).
 The controller should also assess the processor’s expert knowledge and technical expertise of security measures and data breaches, reliability and resources.
-The reputation of the processor in the market may also be a relevant factor.[6]
+The reputation of the processor in the market may also be a relevant factor.[8]

 (2) Engagement of other processors by the processor